JavaiMaster/rasa-demo/data/nlu/nlu.md

 - nice
 - not bad
 - of course
-- ofcoure i do
+- of coure i do
-- ofcourse
+- of course
 - oh awesome!
 - oh cool
 - oh good !!